TPA 2: Under Semba

-TPA 2 was put under Semba's administration in 2008, with assistance from Portuguese production company Até ao Fim do Mundo, which would also assist in the creation of TPA Internacional that same year, with many of its original productions being seen on the new channel.
+TPA 2 was put under Semba's administration in 2007, with assistance from Portuguese production company Até ao Fim do Mundo, which would also assist in the creation of TPA Internacional that same year, with many of its original productions being seen on the new channel.
 Under Semba, TPA 2 was managed by Tchizé dos Santos, daughter of the president of the time, José Eduardo dos Santos.
 Much of the programming was produced by his brother Coréon Dú.
-TPA 2 broadcast Windeck, the first Angola telenovela to be exported oversease (excluding RTP África) and was even given an Emmy nomination.
-In 2014, it premiered Jikulumessu - Abre o Olho, another Semba telenovela.
+During this period, it had a high amount of original programs: Eu na TV, a casting show, which in its first edition was won by Lukénya Gomes, who would also go on to host other programs on the channel, Tchilar, nightly talk show Hora Quente, Flash, Bounce and others.
+In 2012, TPA 2 broadcast Windeck, the first Angola telenovela to be exported overseas (excluding RTP África) and was even given an Emmy nomination.
+In 2014, it premiered Jikulumessu, another Semba telenovela.

 At the beginning of May 2013, TPA 2, which had been on air 24/7 for years, was reduced by half (12 hours), following a determination announced by the executive producer and administrator of Semba Comunicações, José Paulino dos Santos (Coréon Dú).

 In the statement, José Paulino attributed the reduction in airtime to an alleged non-compliance, on the part of the Ministry of Social Communication and the TPA, with the agreements signed in 2007 relating to payment for services provided, which caused great losses to his company which lives of its own revenue and does not own any of the three TPA channels (1, 2 and International), as they maintain them as state broadcasters.

 Santos has denied numerous times the accusations made by the local press and MPLA and opposition politicians, of taking advantage of the TPA administration for his personal enrichment, at the expense of the public treasury, as he is the son of the President of the Republic.

 The reduction of the TPA grid generated numerous criticisms.
 Journalist Makuta Nkondo condemned the silence of the Ministry of Social Communication and the Board of Directors of the TPA and considers the attitude of the son of the President of the Republic as revealing that the country has reached the “peak of jokes”.
 “Not even in the worst dictatorships in the world did this happen.
 Even the Ministry of Social Communication remained silent in the face of these facts because its members do not want to lose the place they occupy and their bread”, he said.